klmnden/azure-docs.tr-tr/articles/backup/backup-azure-afs-automation.md

  ErrorCode ErrorMessage                                          Recommendations
  --------- ------------                                          ---------------
 1073871825 Microsoft Azure Backup encountered an internal error.
 Wait for a few minutes and then try the operation again.
-If the issue persists, please contact Microsoft support
+If the issue persists, please contact Microsoft support.
 ```